Lifting representations of finite reductive groups I: Semisimple conjugacy classes: When must a quasi-semisimple automorphism preserve a Borel-torus pair defined over ?

 \begin{lem} Suppose $\tilde{G}$ is a connected reductive $k$-group, and $\gamma$ is a quasi-semisimple $k$-automorphism of $\tilde G$.
-Suppose that at least one of the following holds: \begin{enumerate} \item the characteristic of $k$ is not two; \item $k$ is perfect; \item no power of $\gamma$ acts via a non-inner automorphism on any factor of $\tilde{G}$ of type $A_{2n}$. \end{enumerate} Then $\gamma$ is separably quasi-semisimple. \end{lem} \begin{proof} Note that this statement is obvious when $k$ is perfect.
+Suppose that at least one of the following holds: \begin{enumerate}[(i)] \item the characteristic of $k$ is not two; \item $k$ is perfect; \item no power of $\gamma$ acts via a non-inner automorphism on any factor of $\tilde{G}$ of type $A_{2n}$. \end{enumerate} Then $\gamma$ preserves a Borel-torus pair defined over $k\sep$. \end{lem} \begin{proof} Note that this statement is obvious when $k$ is perfect.

 We may assume that $k=k\sep$ is separably closed.
 It is enough to show that $\tilde G$ has a $\gamma$-stable maximal $k$-torus $\tilde T_\bullet$ contained in a $\gamma$-stable Borel subgroup $\tilde B_\bullet$.
 For then $\tilde T_\bullet$ must be split over $k$, so the root groups corresponding to the roots in $\Phi(\tilde G,\tilde T_\bullet)$ must be defined over $k$, and hence so must $\tilde B_\bullet$.